Published on 12 August 2026

 - Multiple Bank Statements: Recent statements show cash flow patterns

-- Extensive Credit Checks: Focus on the current situation rather than historical issues
+- Credit Check: This is typically lighter-touch, with more focus on the current situation than historical issues

 Supported Personal Guarantee Requirements

-A supported personal guarantee uses your property as security.
+A supported personal guarantee uses your property as security, typically provided by the business owner or managing director.
 Here's how it works:

 Example Calculation: